devanand73/sample_ebapp/README.md

 eb health
 eb status

-Note: environment myeb-env-1 should exist prior to running above commands in jenkins post build action otherwise build fails
+Note: environment myeb-env-1 should exist prior to running above commands in jenkins post build action otherwise build fails. to successfully create an environment in EBS configure Network by selecting VPC and subnet which is not configured at all.